infratographer/website/source/docs/docs/concepts.md

 ## Resource Providers

-Resource providers in the Infratographer ecosystem are a mechanism for enabling/disabling resource management on a particular [tenant]: identity-and-access-management/tenancy.md and in a particular location.
-Enabling a resource provider, grants that resource provider, generally through a service account, access to act on behalf of the tenant.
+Resource providers in the Infratographer ecosystem are a mechanism for enabling/disabling resource management on a particular [tenant](identity-and-access-management/tenancy.md) and in a particular location.
+Enabling a resource provider grants that resource provider, generally through a service account, access to act on behalf of the tenant.

 ### Example Resource Provider